mozilla/mobile-phonebook/README.md

 Then, run `server.py` and browse to [http://localhost:8001/](http://localhost:8001/).

+## Updating ##

+Run `fetch.py` followed by `combine.py`.
+This will refresh all phone numbers and employee information, and it will attempt to fetch thumbnails for all employees that haven't yet submitted a photo.
+If you want to update all photos, delete the `static-files/images/people` directory before running `fetch.py`.

 ## Deployment ##

 Simply re-run `combine.py` if necessary and serve the contents of the `static-files` folder over HTTPS with some kind of access control.
 You should also make sure that `.manifest` files are served with the MIME type `text/cache-manifest`.